Howard20181/Android-automotive/product/overlay/GNSSTimeOverlay/README.md

 GNSS time synchronization history can be viewed from `Gnss suggestion history`

-Q: When gnss time update service suggest a GNSS time?
+Q: When gnss time update service suggests a GNSS time?

-A: GNSS time will be passively update when another app or service in the system requesting location updates.
+A: GNSS time will be passively updated when another app or service in the system requests location updates.

 Q: How to force update NTP time?